 Aphids are so tiny and numerous that, if you’re not paying close attention, you might think they were just parts of the plant.
 They’re soft-bodied, pear-shaped insects whose green color matches closely with that of many plant leaves and stems.

 Aphids won’t bite humans; they’re harmless pests in small numbers but can reproduce and spread quickly.
 Because they produce honeydew, they also attract other pests.
 For example, ants have a symbiotic relationship with aphids, often following the tiny insects to eat the honeydew.
 Meanwhile, the ants protect aphids from predators.

 Aphids have a number of natural enemies.
 Ladybugs, lacewings and other beneficial insects eat aphids.
 Other predators of aphids include parasitic wasps, which lay their eggs inside aphids, “mummifying” them.
 Natural predators aren’t very effective at preventing aphids because they don’t usually arrive until the aphid population is relatively large.

 Some aphid offspring have wings and can fly to new host plants.
 Young aphids can mature and reproduce in as little as one week.
 These rapid life cycles allow aphids to spread (and spread diseases) quickly among plants.

 If your garden, flowers or other plants around your home are experiencing an aphid infestation, it’s time to call the professionals.
-Aptive Environmental creates custom pest control solutions for homes of every size, shape and location.
+Aptive Environmental uses effective pest control solutions for homes of every size, shape and location.
 We use effective, professional techniques to control infestations quickly and keep your property protected from aphids and other pests all year.